punisherz/Music-App/README.md

 1. Fork the repository.
 2. `git clone https://github.com/arteevraina/Music-App.git`

+## For beginners:
+1.download the zip file from this link :- https://github.com/arteevraina/Music-App/archive/master.zip
+2.open the zip file and inside it double tap the html file.

 ## Contribute:
 Feel and free to contribute to this project and improve its design and functionality to make it more comprehensive.